nus-cs2103-AY2324S2/ip/docs/README.md

 ## Mark tasks as completed

-Mark a task as completed
+Mark a task as complete

 Format: ``` mark [INDEX] ```